glangmead/longhead/content/posts/2024-03-31-wagner-and-tolkien.md

 * Wagner read the original stories for inspiration.
 He didn't try to do a straight adaptation.
 * The Ring seemed to many folks afterward to be more authentic than the originals, despite all Wagner's additions!
 * Tolkien did such things too -- creating material but pretending it was just missing before.
 It let him (Tolkien) combine his fiction writing with his scholarly research.
 What better way to explain your hypothesis about the resolution of conflicting data than to write the missing story?
-* The Volsunga saga compiler did something similar, compiling earlier stories into their own version.
+* The _Völsunga saga_ compiler did something similar, compiling earlier stories into their own version.
-* Wagner didn't think the Nibelungenlied felt authentic enough, or mythic enough, but when he was shown the Eddas he was inpsired.
+* Wagner didn't think the _Nibelungenlied_ felt authentic enough, or mythic enough, but when he was shown the _Eddas_ he was inpsired.
 * Opinions differ on how much Old Norse Wagner knew.
 It was not none.
 But he owned both original Eddas and translations.
 * Both used archaic vocabulary, for example in Wagner: Friedel (lover), Wal (bodies of slain warriors), Mage (kinsman), Minne (love), Mut (mood).
 * Both used archaic grammar (inversions), e.g. in LotR, "Only to the North these tidings came."